MultiQC/MultiQC/docs/modules/mosdepth.md

 - `{prefix}.mosdepth.region.dist.txt`
 - `{prefix}.mosdepth.global.dist.txt`

-Plotting 2 plots for each:
+Using "region" if exists, otherwise "global".
+Plotting 2 figures:

 - Distribution of the number of locations in the genome with a given depth of coverage.
 - Average coverage per contig/chromosome.